Human

 prominence to the British Empire, paving the way to greater innovation.

-It was the Great Exhibition that set the framework for the modern trade
+It was the Great Exhibition that set the framework for the modern business

-show and conventions; it was the landmark event that staged a global
+and, it extracted the the felingo gof a mediefebatit was the landmark event that staged a global

 market 150 years ahead of its time.
 However, no one could have